About this course

 Academic Support

-You'll have your own personal academic tutor, and you'll have individual support, with access to the Faculty of Medicine’s staff and resources.
-Dissertation support from the module leader is available at all stages, and group support will be available through regular online tutorials.
+You'll have your own personal academic tutor and individual support, with access to the Faculty of Medicine’s staff and resources.
+Group support will be available through regular online tutorials.

 Careers